JonnyBanana/Contact_Bot/README.md

 COMPILATION INSTRUCTIONS

-To compile the DOS file you can use the freeware program "Bat To Exe Converter" or similar.
+To compile the DOS file you can use the freeware program</BR>
+"Bat To Exe Converter" or similar.</BR>
 In the "img" folder you will also find the .ico file to match.

 </BR>